OP-TEE/optee_docs/general/contribute.rst

     $ git push -f <my-remote> <my-branch>

+Add a message in the comments field saying something like "Fixed up commits with tag and ready to be merged" to notify the maintainers.

 After completing this it is the project maintainers job to apply your patches to the master branch.